Anish-Bandaru/WalmartSalesAnalysis/README.md

 ## Code

-For the rest of the code, check the https://github.com/Anish-Bandaru/WalmartSalesAnalysis/tree/main
+For the rest of the code, check the [Walmart_Sales_Analysis.sql](https://github.com/Anish-Bandaru/WalmartSalesAnalysis/tree/main) file

 ```sql
 -- Create database